2019 Chalkboard Project Legislative Session

 Educator Advancement Council

-In coalition, the Chalkboard Project continued its focus on supporting educators statewide by advocating for nearly $40 million for the Educator Advancement Council (EAC).
+In coalition, Chalkboard Project continued its focus on supporting educators statewide by advocating for nearly $40 million for the Educator Advancement Council (EAC).

 Early Learning Equity Fund